NFL players’ union extends CBA voting deadline to Saturday

 — Padded practices in training camp would be reduced from a total of 28 to 16, with a a five-day acclimation period preceding summer practices.
 There would mean more mandatory days off during camp and a limit on joint practices with other clubs.

-— The 17th regular season game would trigger an elimination of the fourth preseason game.
+— The 17th regular-season game would trigger an elimination of the fourth preseason game.

 — Active rosters would be expanded from 53 to 55 players, with the option of calling up to two players from the practice squad per week.
 Game-day active lists would increase from 46 to 48 players, provided at least eight offensive linemen are included.
 Practice squads would go from 10 to 12 players immediately, with a jump to 14 players in 2022.